Streetwise: Guns and Golf

 July 2000

 I pull in across from fenced-off tennis courts.
 They seem newly painted: forest green is in play, burnt sienna is out.
 No one is playing.
-There's no sound but the oscillating whir of invisible leaf blowers.
-Next to the courts is a small plaque commemorating an 18th century campsite, but that's not why I'm here.
+There's no sound but the oscillating whir of distant leaf blowers.
+Next to the courts is a small plaque commemorating an eighteenth century camp site, but that's not why I'm here.

 I sidle through a small opening of a fence into a triangle-shaped park.
-An obelisk points me in the correct direction: down a path into a wooded ravine, just outside the county line.
+A monument points me in the correct direction: down a path into a wooded ravine, just outside the county line.

 This is where a Chief Justice of the California Supreme Court shot and killed a United States Senator.